-Through December 6, 2013, our common stock traded over the counter under the symbol "HBPI.PK".
-Effective December 9, 2013, our common stock began trading on the NASDAQ Capital Market exchange under the symbol "HBP".
+Through December 6, 2013, our common stock traded over the counter under the symbol "HBPI.PK."
+Effective December 9, 2013, our common stock began trading on the NASDAQ Capital Market exchange under the symbol "HBP."

-At February 10, 2014, there were approximately 1,800 holders of record of our common stock.
+At February 12, 2015, there were approximately 1,800 holders of record of our common stock.
 The following table sets forth the range of high and low sale prices of our common stock:

-20 13 20 12
+2 2014 20 13

-First Quarter Second Quarter High Low High Low
+High Low High Low

-First Quarter \$3.00 \$1.30 \$1.55 \$0.52
+First Quarter \$5.30 \$3.37 \$3.00 \$1.30

-Second Quarter 3.00 2.00 1.50 0.63
+Second Quarter 5.45 4.08 3.00 2.00

-Third Quarter 2.89 2.11 1.60 1.05
+Third Quarter 4.80 3.51 2.89 2.11

-Fourth Quarter 3.96 2.40 1.67 1.10
+Fourth Quarter 3.71 2.70 3.96 2.40

 In order to make cash generated available for use in operations, debt reduction, stock repurchases and potential acquisitions, we have never declared, nor do we anticipate at this time declaring or paying, any cash dividends on our common stock.
-Provisions of our credit facility contain various covenants, which, among other things, limit our ability to incur indebtedness, incur liens, make certain types of acquisitions, declare or pay dividends or sell assets.
+Provisions of our credit facility contain various covenants, which, among other things, limit our ability to incur indebtedness, incur liens, make certain types of acquisitions, declare or pay dividends, repurchase shares or sell assets.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."

-See Part III, Item 12, for information on securities authorized for issuance under equity compensation plans.
+See Part III, Item 12-"Security Ownership of Certain Beneficial Owners," for information on securities authorized for issuance under equity compensation plans.